minjnlgc/dishonesty-exp/README.md

     - Press `q` to quit and return to the command line.

 ---
-Sure, here’s an improved version of the README section:

----
 ### Integrating with Firebase and Prolific

 To integrate your project with Firebase and Prolific, follow these steps: